Day 1 Arrival in Padstow

 From your point of arrival, use the public transport information we provide to make the journey to Padstow.

-There are wonderful coves and golden beaches around every corner as you head further south along the Cornish coastline.
-Pop in for lunch at Jamie Oliver’s ‘Fifteen’ restaurant in Watergate before you continue into the more urban environs of Newquay – the surfing capital of the UK and the perfect spot to get into the Atlantic waves.
+After a short transfer to Porthcothan Bay, there are wonderful coves and golden beaches around every corner as you head further south along the Cornish coastline.
+Pop in for lunch at one of the many lovely restaurants in Watergate before you continue into the more urban environs of Newquay – the bustling surfing capital of the UK and the perfect place to enjoy some nightlife including many vibrant pubs, bars, restaurants and shops.

 From Perranporth, you pass into an area with a rich mining history as evidenced by the old chimneys that dot the landscape.
 Wild gorse and heather scrub replace farm holdings as you make your way around St Agnes Head and onwards to Porthtowan and Portreath.